 These accounts work simply.
 You put money into either or both accounts through payroll deduction before your taxes are calculated and deducted.
 This means you save on your federal income taxes and Social Security taxes.
 In most, but not all, states you will save on state income taxes, too!
 When you have an eligible expense, you file a claim.
 You are then reimbursed with tax-free money.
 Enrollment is required each year that you want to participate.
 Cornell offers medical and dependent care flexible spending accounts through PayFlex.

 Funds accumulated in the Medical Care Reimbursement Account can be used to pay for medical, dental, and vision charges that generally are deductible expenses for federal income tax purposes (such as eyeglasses, hearing aids, health plan deductibles and dental out-of-pocket expenses).
 The Medical Care Reimbursement Account will reimburse you for approved expenses even if your payroll deductions have yet to reach the account.
 So, you can be reimbursed for expenses that occur on or after January 1, up to the total amount that you have committed to this account for the plan year.
+The 2021 maximum limit is $2,750.
 Please contact PayFlex for orthodontia reimbursement information.

 Expenses incurred for dependent care services that allow you and your spouse to work are eligible for reimbursement under the Dependent Care Reimbursement Account.
 Eligible expenses for your child (under age 13), disabled spouse, or other disabled dependent include the cost of daycare centers, private babysitters, and nursery schools.

 The Dependent Care Reimbursement Account differs from the Medical Care Reimbursement Account in that, in the Dependent Care Reimbursement Account, you must have funds deposited before you can be reimbursed for expenses.
+The maximum limit is $5,000 per household.

 Once you have enrolled in the medical care account, you will be issued a PayFlex Debit card that will be good for five (5) years.
 Your annual enrollment will be loaded to the card for each year that you participate.
 You may request additional cards via the website or by calling PayFlex toll free at (888) 678-7821.
 You can swipe the debit card to pay for your copay at your physician's office and the drug store.